With Group, Private and Semi-Private sessions available we ensure our sessions are tailored to your individual needs...

 At Alexandra Brookes, we offer clinically based Pilates, where the original repertoire is broken down into clearly defined levels to ensure gradual progression.
 The clinical pilates matwork can suit a client whom may be using pilates as a form of injury rehabilitation or pre-habilitation or is looking for a gentle form of progressive exercise.

-Our mini classes (Maximum of 4) are Sports Rehabilitator lead, with training acquired from the APPI.
+Our classes are Sports Rehabilitator lead, with training acquired from the APPI.

 £9 Pay as you go class

 £50 Block of 6 Classes (To be used in 2 months)